Lsnnov1/Lsnnov1/README.md

 | **Connect 4** | Playable game with logic separated from the DOM | JavaScript | [Live](https://lsnnov1.github.io/connect-4-refactored/) · [Code](https://github.com/Lsnnov1/connect-4-refactored) |
 | **Meme Generator** | Create memes from an image URL with your own text | JavaScript, HTML, CSS | [Live](https://lsnnov1.github.io/Meme-generator/) · [Code](https://github.com/Lsnnov1/Meme-generator) |

-The Food Trivia API runs on a free tier, so its first load can take up to a minute to wake up.

 ## Tech